Adaptive Height Optimisation for Cellular-Connected UAVs using Reinforcement Learning: UAV movement optimisation: Related Work

-A UAV can have a different role on the cellular network, not being a user of the network but being part of it as a flying BS.
-In this role, the challenge is to provide a better quality of the link to \ac{gue} and the height optimisation is an important part of the solution.
-Although the height planning of UAV users is a new field, a few works study the height placement of UAVs as BSs.
-It is relevant to understand which techniques were successful in solving the height optimisation on that scenario as it can give a direction to solve the same issue for UAV as a user.
+In \cite{3d-2} authors propose the approach to calculate the 3D position of \ac{uav} as a \ac{bs}, by applying the interior point optimiser of bisection search.
+Their main objective is to maximise the coverage area by a \ac{uav} cell without providing to a \acs{gue} a \ac{qos} below a threshold.
+They consider building blockage and \ac{nlos} between the \ac{uav} as \ac{bs} and its users.
+The covered area changes depending on \ac{uav}'s height, and for the lower density of \acp{gue} the coverage is larger when compared to higher density, showing the worst coverage for urban scenarios.

-In \cite{3d-1}, authors find an optimal position for a network of UAV as BSs in order to minimise the number of BSs required to provide the minimum quality of service for its users.
-The study consider the interference generated by buildings in an urban area to make their calculations and also NLOS occurrences between the UAV and its users.
-However, on the paper the authors do not vary the parameters related to the density of the urban area on their investigations.
-They use \ac{pso} algorithm as a solution to find the horizontal and vertical placement of the UAVs.
-The number of users on the network was essential to define the height and number of UAV as BS.
-The authors concluded that with their solution it is possible to decrease the amount of UAV as BS and provide the same quality on data rate.
-They also found that changing the height of the UAV they could increase and decrease the coverage area of the UAV as BS.
+In \cite{3d-1}, the authors find the optimal positions for a network of \ac{uav} as \ac{bs} in order to minimise the number of \acp{bs} required to provide the needed \ac{qos} for their users.
+The study considers the blockage generated by buildings in an urban area and \ac{nlos} occurrences between the \ac{uav} and its users.
+The proposed solution used an heuristic algorithm based on the number of \ac{bs} that can serve the \ac{gue}, coverage and capacity requirements.
+The number of users on the network was essential to define the height and number of \acp{uav} as \acp{bs}.
+The authors concluded that with their solution it is possible to decrease the amount of \ac{uav} as \ac{bs} and provide the same quality on data rate.